 What makes a supplier a good supplier?

 Building a relationship always makes it easier to having a successful business relationship so getting an opportunity to meet face to face is fab.
-It makes the feedback process of what's working and what's not along more simple and it's always wonderful catching up with other small business owners isn't it!
+It makes the feedback process of what's working and what's not along more simple and it's always wonderful catching up with other small business owners, isn't it!

 What do you find the most challenging being a small business owner?

-Oh the loneliness!
-I came from a relatively large corporate structure with all the support from finance, marketing, planning etc and a host of peers to bounce ideas off and ask for their feedback.
+Oh, the loneliness!
+I came from a relatively large corporate structure with all the support from finance, marketing, planning, etc, and a host of peers to bounce ideas off and ask for their feedback.
 Not to mention the opportunity to receive so much investment in my own personal growth and development...
-And then you go solo....
+And then you go solo...
 Networking has been quite revolutionary for me.
 You need to try a few to find the right ones to be honest but I've found them to be so supportive and inspiring being surrounded by like-minded women.
 I only wish I had done it sooner.

 Build a relationship first with potential suppliers which is always easier with natural engagement on social media which can take weeks.
 You're much more likely to get a response to your first email this way rather than cold calling/emailing.
 I've been amazed by the opportunities networking has brought which I didn't expect, the contacts of someone who knows someone...
-Whether it's something simple like a good photographer or putting you in touch with a supplier which is perfect for your brand.
+Whether it's something simple like a good photographer or putting you in touch with a supplier that is perfect for your brand.